-There is a big amount of misconceptions around chatbots used in call centers, customer service and customer consulting.
+There is a big amount of misconceptions around chatbots used in call centers, customer service and customer service.
 Stanislav Ashmanov, Nanosemantics CEO, has addressed the most common ones in his recent speech at Russian Tech Week.
 This article gives a short summary of his report.

 Myth 1: The market is not ready

 Contrary to that opinion, only the laziest of companies do not use chatbots.
-Most of the large businesses are faced with contact center overload, and they finding it increasingly harder to deal with.
+Most of the large businesses are faced with contact center overload, and they are finding it increasingly harder to deal with.
 Every day more and more companies come to the realization that introducing a chatbot will allow for optimization of the most important resources – time and money.
 Based on our own experience, we can confirm that the market is indeed ready and the interest keeps growing.

 Myth 2: Everyone needs a chatbot

-Myth 3: Chatbot is useless
+Myth 3: Chatbots are useless

 Myth 4: People are uncomfortable talking to chatbots

-- Keeping the dialog going
+- Keeping the conversation going